DeepIGM/dla_cnn/papers/I/Vetting/vet_dr5.md

 ---
 DR5 Summary:

-Missed DR5 DLAs that do *not* match to an SLLS
+"Missed" DR5 DLAs that do *not* match to an SLLS

 | PLATE | FIBER |   NHI |    zabs | Reason  |
 |   493 |   507 |  20.4 | 2.22131 | Overlap |